-- Regardless of the amount of credit awarded upon matriculation, transfer students must spend at least two years (six terms) in residence at Caltech.
-Students must also earn at least 216 units at Caltech, not including courses taken to satisfy math and science core curriculum requirements. - Students must take, or have taken the equivalent of, all core curriculum courses. - Students must satisfy all of their chosen option's degree requirements.
+- at Caltech, not including courses taken to satisfy math and science core curriculum requirements. - Students must take, or have taken the equivalent of, all core curriculum courses. - Students must satisfy all of their chosen option's degree requirements.
 Transfer students may choose from among all Caltech undergraduate options.